How to Use CHOOSE Function in Excel?

 Overview image of choose function

-In this example, we will use the CHOOSE function to select particular data in Excel.
-Here, the CHOOSE function will return the value from the list at a specific position.
-For instance, if you select a range of student IDs and write 8, then this function will return the value of the 5th position.
+The CHOOSE function will return the value from the list at a specific position.
+If you select a range of student IDs and write 8, this function will return the value of the 5th position.

 =CHOOSE(C14,$C$5,$C$6,$C$7,$C$8,$C$9,$C$10,$C$11,$C$12)